Graph-SCP: Accelerating Set Cover Problems with Graph Neural Networks: Proposed Method: Graph-SCP

 \subsection{Augmenting a SCP Graph with Features}

 Before Graph-SCP trains a GNN, it adds the following features to each node of the SCP graph:

-\begin{itemize} \item \textbf{Cost}: For the ``Universe'' node in layer 0 of the graph (see Figure~\ref{problem}B), the cost is set to 0.
-For each of the ``Elements'' nodes in layer 1 of the graph, the cost is also set to 0.
-For each of the ``Columns'' nodes in layer 2 (representing a set of nodes), this feature is set to the cost of the corresponding set (which is part of the SCP input).
+\paragraph{\textbf{Cost:}} We assign costs of 0 to the ``Universe'' node in layer 0 and ``Element'' nodes in layer 1 of the graph (Figure~\ref{problem}(B)).
+The ``Columns'' nodes in layer 2 (representing subsets) have their costs set according to the input problem.

-\item \textbf{Cover}: This feature is the cardinality of the set of elements represented by the node.
+\paragraph{\textbf{Cover:}} This feature is the cardinality of the set of elements represented by the node.
 For each of the ``Columns'' nodes in layer 2, it is the size of the set.
 For the ``Elements'' nodes in layer 1 of the graph, it is set to 1.
 For the ``Universe'' node, it is set to 0.
 This feature is similar to the one used by the standard greedy approximation algorithm for SCP \cite{chvatal1979greedy}.

-\item \textbf{Random Walks with Restarts (RWR)} \cite{tong2006fast}: This feature represents the relative importance of nodes based on the structure of the graph.
-Our RWR algorithm starts a random walk from the ``Universe'' node in layer 0 and restarts the walk (with probability $p=0.45$) from the same node (see Figure~\ref{problem}(B)).
-(The restart probability is a hyperparameter.
-We set the value to 0.45 since the SCP graph is shallow.)
+\paragraph{\textbf{Random Walks with Restarts (RWR) \cite{tong2006fast}:}} This feature represents the relative importance of nodes based on the structure of the graph.
+Our RWR algorithm starts a random walk from the ``Universe'' node (layer 0) and restarts the walk from the same node (see Figure~\ref{problem}(B)).
 When the walker reaches stationary distribution, the score between each node in layers 1 and 2 and the universe node is used as a node feature.
 This feature value for the ``Universe'' node is set as 0.
+The restart probability is a hyperparameter and is set to 0.45 since the SCP graph is shallow.

-\item \textbf{Degree-based features}: For each node in the SCP graph (Figure \ref{problem}(B)), we capture its degree and the average degree of its neighbors.
+\paragraph{\textbf{Degree-based features:}} For each node in the SCP graph (Figure \ref{problem}(B)), we capture its degree and the average degree of its neighbors.

-\item \textbf{Hypergraph features}: Figure \ref{problem}(C) shows an SCP instance cast as a hypergraph.
-Given a hypergraph $H(V, E, \omega, \gamma)$, where each vertex $v \in V$ has hyperedge-dependent weights $\gamma_e(v)$ and hyperedge weights $\omega(e)$ (denoting the cost of each set), we compute its Laplacian matrix \cite{chitra2019random}.
-The algebraic connectivity of $H$ (i.e., the second smallest eigenvalue of the Laplacian matrix of $H$) is denoted by $\mu(H)$.
-The contribution of an individual hyperedge $e$ to the algebraic connectivity of $H$ can be quantified as $ c(e) = \mu(H) - \mu(H - e) \geq 0, \forall e \in E.$